feixingjishu/hello-world/README.md

 # hello-world
-My first project in github
+My first project in github\n
 Hello Github!
-THis is my first time to get here.
-This is a fantastic place.
-Have a nice day!
+THis is my first time to get here.\n This is a fantastic place.
+Have a nice day!\n